zenith-editor/zenith/docs/config.md

   (int) This configuration determines the time delay (in milliseconds) for recognizing the escape key from stdin.
 In Xterm-compatible terminals, this configuration is used to resolve ambiguity in parsing escape sequences, where a single escape character is followed by standard printable characters.
 It operates similarly to the 'escape-time' setting in tmux.
 Default is *20 ms*.

+  * `update-cursor-on-navigate` (since *0.4.0*):

+  (bool) If set to true, when the user navigates in the text marking mode, the start/end point will automatically be set to the current position of the cursor.

 ### Terminal feature flags

 The following configuration keys control the use of specific terminal features by the editor.
 When the keys are set to true, the editor will use these features *if* the terminal supports them.
 Setting them to false means these features will not be used.
 The default setting for all configuration keys is *true*.